jundellagbo/optimize-youtube-video/readme.txt

 == Description ==

 Optimize youtube videos considering webp thumbnails and adapting to any lazyloading plugin.

-Not using JQuery!

-If javascript is disabled, it will go back to iframe.

 Flexible to any lazyload plugin, you can follow their markup and have a full control for the thumbnails.

 = Improving your page speed score =
 * Lazy load third-party resources with facades
-* Next-gen format for thumbnails
+* Next-gen format for thumbnails | webp format
-* Lowest contentful paint | disable lazyload to those thumbnails in Above-The-Fold content
+* Lowest contentful paint | disable lazyload those thumbnails in Above-The-Fold content
+* Responsive Thumbnails with srcset snippet or alternate mobile thumbnail

 = Features =
 * Automatically convert your iFrame with youtube source link to thumbnails
-* Adapting to any lazyload Plugins
-* No lazyload js included to reduce http request
+* Adapting to any lazyload Plugins, No lazyload js included to reduce http request and to avoid duplicate lazyload library
+* Can access youtube thumbnail as variable | available to all thumbnail resolutions
 * Full control output for youtube videos and their thumbnails
-* Auto-resize thumbnail in mobile from iframe attribute
+* Auto-resize thumbnail in mobile from iframe attribute or global settings
-* Customizable Youtube Play Icon (youtube play icon webp image icon by default)
-* Global settings for all youtube videos
 * Using inline and minimal css and javascript to prevent render-blocking
+* Minified outputs

 = Installation =
 * Go to Plugins > Add New > Optimize Youtube Video